-What is a Bridge Plan?
+What is the Bridge Feasibility Study?

 In the early ’70’s, the Army Corps of Engineers conducted an environmental assessment (see document below) for the construction of the Charging Eagle Bay Bridge.
 At the time, the proposed bridge project was to span 4,500 feet across the Little Missouri River arm of Lake Sakakawea and connect State Highway 22 (near Mandaree) with State Highway 8 (near Twin Buttes).
 By conducting a feasibility study for the Charging Eagle Bay and Elbowoods bridge development, we can best understand the costs, benefits and investment required to reconnect our communities.